modelica/ModelicaConference2023/othercalls.md

 ## Call for Vendor Presentations

 Do you want to inform the attendees about your new product?
 You can demonstrate your tools live and provide latest information on features.
 Since only a limited number of vendor presentations can be held, please contact us as soon as possible via mc15@eonerc.rwth-aachen.de, providing title, presenter(s), and an abstract of the presentation.
-The price is 200 €/ tutorial and free for open source tools.
+The price is 500 €/ vendor presentation.

 Decision about the acceptance of vendor presentations will be based upon Modelica/FMI relation of content and on the time of application.

 All items are limited, based on first-come-first-served basis.
 Do not hesitate to contact us for any special needs.
-The deadline for application is **August 15th, 2021**.
+The deadline for application is **August 15th, 2023**.

 ## Call for Tutorials